rie-nakayama/Currency_Converter/README.md

 <li>customtkinter library</li>

 <h2>How to Run</h2>
-Set up venv and install requirements
+<li>Set up venv and install requirements</li>
-Navigate to the project directory and run application
+<li>Navigate to the project directory and run application</li>

 <h2>Things to Note</h2>
-Make sure the ExchangeRate-API is latest version Currency is converted based by first being converted to USD and then from there being concerted into the users chosen currency so rates do not reflect bank rates
+<li>Make sure the ExchangeRate-API is latest version</li>
+<li>Currency is first converted to USD and then to the users chosen currency.
+Bank exchange rates are not reflected.</li>